multitenancy-project/hc20-verilog/doc/README.md

       We use a two-layer indexing for the modules in RMT pipeline: Except the parser and deparser, who occur only once in the pipeline, all other modules (Key Extractors, Lookup Engines, Action Engines) indicate themselve with a **8b Module ID** -> |--5b--|--3b--|.
 The higher 5b tells which stage it belongs to, the lower 3b tells if it is a Key Extractor, Lookup Engine or Action Engine.

-      With this module ID, we will be able to indexing the modules correctly.
+      With this module ID, we will be able to index the modules precisely.

   2. Control Packet Header